ForNeVeR/overland/README.md

 Overland
 ==========

 overland will be the web XMPP client.
-Nothing wirks yet.
+Nothing works yet.

 ## License